Remi-Gau/Analysis_retinotopy/README.md

                 -o ${path_to_data}/${subject}/label/lh_V1_e.label
 ```

-## convert label to ROI vol in space of main data
+## Convert label to ROI vol in space of main data

 which is later read out from ROIs